Infineon/mtb-example-psoc4-msclp-liquid-tolerant-proximity/README.md

 - $k$ - Measured Initialization time (MSCLP+Cmod).

-This value of '$k$' measured for this application is ~9 µs.
+This value of 'k' measured for this application is ~9 µs.
 It remains constant for all widgets, and can be measured using oscilloscope as shown below;

  **Figure 39. 'k' value measurement**